-Everton Football Club are and English soccer team who play in the Premier League from their Goodison Park stadium in Liverpool.
-Referred to as the blue half of Liverpool, Everton are one of English soccer’s most famous clubs, one that enjoyed huge success in the mid-1980s that included two league titles, an FA Cup, and the European Cup Winners’ Cup.
+Everton Football Club play at Goodison Park and are referred to as the blue half of Liverpool.
+Everton are one of English soccer’s most historic clubs, one that enjoyed huge success in the mid-1980s, including winning two league titles, an FA Cup, and the European Cup Winners’ Cup.
 Everton last won a trophy in 1995 when they defeated Manchester United in the FA Cup final courtesy of a Paul Rideout goal.

 In the last nine seasons, Everton have finish in the top six on six occasions, but the 2015-16 campaign saw them finish in a disappointing 11th place, which ultimately cost Roberto Martinez his job as manager.